-With a population of about 3.5 million people in its metropolitan, Athens is the capital of Greece and simply referred to as the birth place of the modern western civilization.
-Athens is a sprawling city in various ways and Syntagma Square is the main area of interest for most people travelling in the city.
-The best time to visit the city is during late autumn and Spring as summer are extremely hot, dry and heat waves occur occasionally.
+With a population of about 3.5 million people in its metropolitan, Athens is the capital of Greece and simply referred to as the birthplace of modern western civilization.
+Athens is a sprawling city in various ways and Syntagma Square is the main area of interest for most people traveling in the city.
+The best time to visit the city is during late autumn and Spring as summer is extremely hot, dry and heat waves occur occasionally.
 While Greek is undoubtedly the main language here, English is also common and tour guides will even speak fluently in German and French as well.
 Athens is a very huge city and you can expect that there are many things to keep any traveler busy.

-At a first quick glance, the city appears to be made of nasty concrete buildings, badly requiring paint and lacking character.
+At first glance, the city appears to be made of nasty concrete buildings, badly requiring paint and lacking character.
 Nevertheless, there are many little gems hidden in the grey.
-The Lycavittos Hill provides the best view of Athens.
+Lycavittos Hill provides the best view of Athens.
 The Acropolis has been listed as a Unesco World Heritage Site and dating back to Bronze Age, the acropolis is the foundation of modern civilization and culture in Greece.
-Being the major landmark in the country, the acropolis symbolizes inspiration, democracy and education.
+Being the major landmark in the country, the acropolis symbolizes inspiration, democracy, and education.

-The National Art Gallery hosts some of the best works of 19th – 20th century artists.
-Parks in Athens are many starting with Parnitha National Park that boasts of well marked gorges, paths, torrents, caves and springs.
+The National Art Gallery hosts some of the best works of 19th – 20th-century artists.
+Parks in Athens are many starting with Parnitha National Park that boasts of well-marked gorges, paths, torrents, caves, and springs.
 The park is popular for mountain climbing and hiking.
-The Garden of Athens has a reputation of being a beautiful and peaceful park where visitors go to relax and enjoy a walk.
+The Garden of Athens has a reputation for being a beautiful and peaceful park where visitors go to relax and enjoy a walk.

 If you have some more time, you can volunteer at Sea Turtle Rescue Society and take care of some of the injured turtles.
-Athens and Epidaurus festival is a summer event that you can attend and enjoy ancient performances.
+Athens and Epidaurus Festival is a summer event that you can attend and enjoy ancient performances.
 South Athens has several beaches which you can visit if the weather allows.
-Basketball game is very common in Athens and you might be lucky to watch one or two live games.
-Unfortunately, despite being such a huge city, large department stores and shopping malls are few but you can still buy some antiques, embroideries, museum reproductions and other art goods in the city.
+A basketball game is very common in Athens and you might be lucky to watch one or two live games.
+Unfortunately, despite being such a huge city, large department stores and shopping malls are few but you can still buy some antiques, embroideries, museum reproductions, and other art goods in the city.